-- Mentors receive training in communication, teacher observation, and conferencing, and effective instructional skills - Mentors and novice teachers attend an orientation session covering program expectations, participant responsibilities, and program activities. - Mentors and novice teachers meet in the novice teacher's classroom to talk about practical considerations for the opening of school such as: room arrangements, classroom rules, school procedures, obtaining supplies, and lesson plans for the first week.
+- ❖ Mentors receive training in communication, teacher observation, conferencing, and effective instruction. - Mentors and novice teachers attend an orientation session covering program expectations, participant responsibilities, and program activities. - Mentors and novice teachers meet in the novice teacher's classroom to talk about practical considerations for the opening of school such as: classroom rules, obtaining supplies, and lessons for the first week. - School district policies and procedures, including, but not limited to, introduction to curricula, student assessment policies, and the school district's evaluation rubric, including setting and assessing student learning through student growth objectives should also be discussed.